jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

         - Explain your game's value
             - why is it entertaining to watch
 - Check bug reports in discord for missed messages
-- BUG: Red portals are now invisible
-- Matt_97 — Today at 4:14 AM
-In the newest version, most summons that cost more than 150 mana never return to their original mana cost.
-They permanently remain at the higher mana cost.
-- On multiplayer I had slash and heavy slash and slash came back into my hand but not my inventory after a sync
-    - it was "target cone" and "heavy slash" and now it's "cone", "slash", "heavy slash", "slow"
 - can I still do F12 on electron??
 - LeoninoMalino [has Spellmasons] 21 hours ago
 Stamina bar
-Don't know if its intended, but the stamina bar does not deplete until you stop moving.
-The number does, but the bar itself doesn't.
-- Address headless server infinite loop
 - When one of the servers had an infinite loop the serverhub doesn't get room information from any of them
 ---

--  Dragon352 [has Spellmasons] 8 hours ago
-pathing bug
-If you start a summon-swarm against a enemy on the opposite side of a U-path or similar, as far as I can tell its inevitable that some of the units will start to walk through the wall. might be tied to priest summoning some units since they are always there when I see this, but might be coincidence.

-pretty sure its unintended for units to no-clip to reach a target.
 - Go over TonyFTW's comments more closely: https://discord.com/channels/1032294536640200766/1166111911260205107/1173994432912171059
-- can I still do F12 on electron??
-    - Still can't and it makes the esc key stop working
 - bug: if you save while a spell is casting it gives you your mana back
     - unreproduced
-- bug: menu-UI; I still get "unable to connect" doesn't clear even after you connect in multiplayer
 - Bug: in multiplayer if you die and an ally npc kills enemies and you choose your class you get to choose your class again the next level

-- Bug: Stamina bar number moves while moving but the bar itself doesn't
-- Strangely getting "mana refunded" on shatter arrow
 - Admin commands don't go to multiplayer anymore
-- Update Seashell to server-bun
-    - Europe crashed with high cpu, monitor for longer before changing seashell over to new server
-- Gumby — Today at 3:05 PM
-It doesn't seem to be related to the spells cast, it seems to be more relating to the number of enemies on the screen (the later matches have more enemies).
-On my PC i click end turn and the end turn button greys out, on my friend's PC he clicks end turn and the end turn button greys out for him, but the AI just doesn't start their turn....... oh and on my screen it looks like my friend hasnt ended their turn, and on my friend's pc it looks like i haven't ended my turn, there is some sync issue with the end turn fucntionality in multiplayer. myabe just start a 60 second timer once any of the players have hit their end turn button or even a last resort 10 minute timer per turn.
-At least that way there'd be some way of saving the matches when this happens.
-Or add an auto-save function at the end of every turn, so should this happen we can just quit out, load the last auto-save and come back in again.

 ---
 - v1.24
-    - Fix order of spells in codex and inventory
     - bug: explosive urn comes back visually in multiplayer after being destroyed
         - Unable to reproduct on current build
     - Steam integration with achievements